scality/s3utils/README.md

   * Example: `{"1":1234,"4":4567,"6":6789}`

-  * This configuration would cause diff entries which bucket/key appear in either of the following to be discarded from the output:
+  * This configuration would cause diff entries of which bucket/key appear in one of the following to be discarded from the output:

     * oplog of raft session 1 after cseq=1234